 It's so quick and easy to make it on the stovetop though, I wouldn't even go in that direction unless you needed the room on your stove.

 I prefer to eat creamy garlic shrimp on a big bed of cauliflower rice or broccoli rice- it's delicious.
-However, if you are not on a Whole30 and eat white rice or rice noodles, it would be fabulous with them, too!
+However, if you are not on a Whole30 and eat white rice, rice noodles, or even potatoes.
+You can serve it on whole grain pasta and turn this dish into a creamy garlic shrimp pasta.

-You could alternatively add extra bone broth to the dish and turn it into more of a soup instead.
+You could alternatively add extra chicken broth to the dish and turn it into more of a soup instead.

 You are going to love it regardless of what direction you go in though! 😉

-Can I use dairy instead of coconut cream?
+Can I use dairy instead of coconut milk?

-You can absolutely use whole milk or half & half instead of the coconut cream in the creamy garlic shrimp.
+You can absolutely use whole milk or half & half instead of the coconut milk in the creamy garlic shrimp.
+You can also use coconut cream or heavy cream instead of milk for a thicker sauce.
 If you aren't into coconut, can't have it or don't want this dish to be dairy free, half & half would be the best substitute.

 You can also use grass-fed butter, ghee or coconut oil as the fat in this recipe.